telerik/kendo-ui-core/docs/api/javascript/ui/dropdownlist.md

 > **Important:** If the widget is not bound (e.g. `autoBind` is set to `false`), the `value` method will pre-fetch the data before continuing with the value setting.
 **This does not apply when MVVM binding is used.**

+> **Important:** The widget will **clear the applied filter** if a new value is set.
+Thus it ensures that the original/whole data set is available for selection.

 > **Important:** This method **does not trigger** [change](#events-change) event.
 This could affect [MVVM value binding](/framework/mvvm/bindings/value).
 The model bound to the widget will not be updated.
 You can overcome this behavior trigerring the `change` event manually using [trigger("change")](/api/javascript/observable#methods-trigger) method.